sonickels/checkers-haskell/README.md

 The classic two-player checkers game in Haskell.
+The external libraries that we used were QuickCheck and Containers.

-main.hs - responsible for the game rules and dictating the rest of the modules
+Main.hs - responsible for the game rules and dictating the rest of the modules

 GameState.hs - defines structure and state changes for the board and pieces

-MoveLogic.hs - checks for valid moves and special cases

-CaptureLogic.hs - handles what happens when a piece is captured
+Checkers.hs - handles the game processes, including if a piece is captured, a piece upgrades into a king, etc.

-IO.hs - controls input / output to direct the player and saving / loading the game
+IO.hs - takes care of saving / loading the game